List of The Hunger Games characters: Other 75th Hunger Games Tributes

-Tributes from Other Games
+Tributes from other games

 Annie Cresta

-Annie Cresta competed in and won the 70th Hunger Games, representing District 4.
+Annie Cresta won the 70th Hunger Games for District 4.
 She has sea-green eyes and dark hair.
 She became mentally unstable after seeing the male tribute from her district decapitated.
 When an earthquake broke a dam, the arena was flooded.
 She won because, being from the fishing district, she was the best swimmer.
-Annie seems never to have fully recovered and is seen to be driven mad.
+Annie seems never to have fully recovered after the games and suffers from serious mental trauma.
 Despite this, she is a kind person.
-She is chosen at the reaping for the Quarter Quell, but Mags volunteers to take her place, to spare her.
+She is chosen at the Reaping for the Quarter Quell, but Mags volunteers to take her place, to spare her.
 Her scream is used by the jabberjays (birds that can mimic whatever they hear) in the Quarter Quell to torment Finnick Odair, who loves her.
 In Mockingjay, she and Finnick marry, and she gives birth to their son after his death.
 Annie votes against another Hunger Games for Capitol children, noting that, if alive, Finnick would do the same.